ToxicPine/planning-win/presentation.md

----
-marp: true
----

-# SplitUp: Large AI Model Marketplace on Solana
+# Lattice: Large AI Model Marketplace on Solana

-> **TLDR: A Solana-powered marketplace where consumer GPU owners earn by running specialized portions of large AI models that wouldn't otherwise fit on their hardware.**
+> **TLDR: A Solana-powered marketplace where consumer GPU owners earn by processing specialized portions of large AI models, overcoming the VRAM limitations of individual devices.**

 ---